 International students should also refer to the general graduate admission requirements.

-The MSM program requires 36 semester units of graduate course credit:
+The MSSM program requires 36 semester units of graduate course credit:

 - Core — 24 units